Neighbourhood recycling sites

 For more information on the materials accepted at your local recycling centre, visit the Hertfordshire WasteAware website - materials section.

-There is also a Reuse container at all of Dacorum's Household Waste Recycling Centres.
+There is also a Reuse container at all of Dacorum's recycling centres.
 If you have any unwanted items that are in good reusable condition, consider bringing them along to be reused.
 There are restrictions on what items can be donated.
 For more details, please see Hertfordshire County Council's Reuse Facilities page.

 The centres are specifically for residents delivering their own household waste and will not accept waste from trade or business activities.

-The centres also sell bags of 100 per cent recycled soil improver made from the garden waste collected at the HWRCs in Hertfordshire.
+The centres also sell bags of 100 per cent recycled soil improver made from the garden waste collected at recycling centres in Hertfordshire.
 Each bag holds 60 litres and costs £4.

 Take a look at Hertfordshire County Council's leaflet How is my waste recycled?
 (PDF 6 MB) for information on how waste from the recycling centres is recycled.